fhollenbach/Polisci209_2018/pages/syllabus.md

 readings or only attending class will not be sufficient.

-I have decided that for the first time, laptops will not be allowed in class unless we are working in R together.
+I have decided that laptops will not be allowed in class unless we are working in R together.
 Laptops have been shown to be a distraction not only to the students using them but also fellow class mates.
 [A recent study has found that not having laptops in class